Types of Degrees Corporate Communications Majors Are Getting

 Who Is Getting a Bachelor’s Degree in Corporate Communications?

 At the countrywide level, the racial-ethnic distribution of business communications majors is as follows:

 |Hispanic or Latino||163|

-Students from other countries are interested in Business Communications, too.
+Americans aren’t the only ones with an interest in Business Communications.
 About 5.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Bachelor’s Degree Starting Salary